 Far Infrared Sauna Therapy (if you have at home);

 Hyperbaric Oxygen Therapy - some hospitals are already using hyperbaric oxygen in patients with hypoxia (lacking oxygen);

 Acupuncture and acupressure;

 Humidify Your Domicile - Viruses love dry conditions, which is a reason why it is bad in fall and winter.
 Keep your home at 25-35% humidity.

-CONCLUSION Last week, one of the most honest accounts of the coronavirus saga was uttered by WHO official Mike Ryan: "This virus may become just another endemic virus in our communities, and this virus may never go away".
+CONCLUSION One of the most honest accounts of the coronavirus saga was uttered by WHO official Mike Ryan: "This virus may become just another endemic virus in our communities, and this virus may never go away".
 Yes, coronavirus could become a long-term fact of life that must be managed, not an enemy that can be permanently eradicated.
 The sooner we come to this realization, and not pine away for a "moon shot vaccine," as Mr. Ryan put it, we will be able to function as a society.
 Now that we've provided a sobering dose of truth, the moral of the story is that we can successfully live with SARS-CoV-2, as we have with myriad viruses, including other coronaviruses, over millennia.
 The best way we can get on with the rest of our lives is taking better care of ourselves and our families.
 You now have the most up-to-date knowledge to do so.